Creative and Performing Arts Honours 3: Research Project/Thesis

 This course will involve the preparation, production and presentation of a substantial research project on a topic related to the Creative and Performing Arts.
 It is designed for students who reach a high level of academic achievement within the undergraduate program and external students of comparable ability.
 The course provides students with the opportunity to prepare for future work in research and/or critically supported performance or creative arts practice.
 Areas of research may potentially include any topic within the Creative and Performing Arts.

-- ability to critically analyse and historically contextualise ideas relevant to their research project;
+3. Ability to critically analyse and historically and aesthetically contextualise ideas relevant to their research project;

 This course will involve the preparation and production of a substantial thesis.
 The overall thesis may consist of a research thesis OR a creative work and exegesis.
 The student will be required to undertake independent research on a topic of their choice within the Creative and Performing Arts field in consultation with an appropriate supervisor and subject to approval by the Program convenor.